Learn the basics with a private lesson

 The rule was created to prevent the serving team from rushing the net after the serve, which would give them an unfair advantage.
 This also encourages longer rallies, rather than quick wins from the serving team.

-Graphic demonstrating how to follow the double bounce rule
+Graphic demonstrating how to follow the two-bounce rule

-Learn more about the double bounce rule in pickleball:
+Learn more about the two-bounce rule in pickleball:

 Loading...